hashicorp/terraform-provider-kubernetes/website/docs/guides/getting-started.html.markdown

 ## Scheduling a Simple Application

-The main object in any Kubernetes application is [a Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/#what-is-a-pod).
+The main object in any Kubernetes application is [a Pod]([Kubernetes reference](https://kubernetes.io/docs/concepts/workloads/pods/pod/#what-is-a-pod)).
 Pod consists of one or more containers that are placed on cluster nodes based on CPU or memory availability.